Boranup, Western Australia

-Boranup, in the Shire of Augusta-Margaret River in the South West region of Western Australia, is the site of a large coastal dune blow out known as the "Boranup sand patch" as part of the Boranup beach, and the site of a former M. C. Davies timber company mill.
+Boranup is a locality in the Shire of Augusta-Margaret River in the South West region of Western Australia.
+It is the site of a large coastal dune blow out known as the Boranup sand patch as part of the Boranup beach, and the site of a former M. C. Davies timber company mill.
 The sand patch area and sand blows affected the alignment of the Busselton to Flinders Bay railway.

 It is a karri forest remnant area in the Leeuwin-Naturaliste National Park, as well as a Western Australian State Forest area.

 Boranup Forest contains many limestone karst caves, including Nannup Cave and Dingo Cave.

 The Boranup area includes private property, a cafe and a gallery, a maze and a scenic drive.